Omnidirectional shuttling to avoid valley excitations in Si/SiGe quantum wells: Time-evolution simulations

+Here, the first (second) term affects only the diagonal (off-diagonal) components of the density operator.
+Importantly, $\mathcal{O}$ is diagonal in the direct-product (flattened) representation.
+In this way, we can separately calculate the time evolution of the diagonal components by exponentiating $\mathcal{D}$, and that of the off-diagonal components by exponentiating the matrix elements of $\mathcal{O}$.
+Finally, we perform the inverse of the initial unitary transformation, to return to the localized basis.

-Repeating the steps above, we obtain the probability of leakage as a function of time, as depicted in Fig.~\ref{fig:3}d.
-Note that for an accurate discretization, the time steps in the simulation should be chosen such that the corresponding displacement is much smaller than the correlation lengths of the random landscapes, $l_\text{dot}$ and $P$.
+Repeating this procedure at every time step, we obtain the probability of leakage as a function of time, as depicted in Fig.~\ref{fig:3}(d).
+Note that obtaining accurate time evolutions requires that the simulation time steps be chosen such that the corresponding displacement is much smaller than the correlation lengths of the random landscapes, $l_\text{dot}$ and $P$.